davis68/capstones/sql/project.md

 Bad data should not be corrected, but should simply be removed from the record (*i.e.*, you can remove the entire record for that time step or fill in blanks for the bad data.
 Some PMUs recorded data at a different interval from the others, though, and these data are not invalid.
 (Examine the files to see what this means.)

 Compose a SQL script to process the data into a clean database.
 Your script should load each file, filter out bad data according to the criteria given above, and export a cleaned-up version in a _single_ database file.
-(You do not need to submit the cleaned database, as the script should be able to produce it on demand.)
+(You do not need to submit the cleaned database, as the script should be able to produce it on demand given the CSV files in the same directory.)

 ## Progress & Completion